-Krystal’s Background and Approach to Doula Work
+Krystal’s Approach To Doula Work

 Krystal’s journey to birth work was sparked at the age of 12 when she watched her older sister give birth.
 After her first experience with birth, babies, and being part of the labor process, she was hooked on the birth high and in awe of the workings of the human body.

 Early in her twenties, her love of babies and supporting families drew her to a very fulfilling period during which she worked as a nanny but, after having a child of her own, she realized that the postpartum period was where her heart was.

 In a serendipitous turn of events, she found herself returning to college to study breastfeeding at Birthingway College of Midwifery.
 She graduated with an A.S. in Lactation Consultation in winter of 2015 and received her IBCLC (International Board Certified Lactation Consultant) Certification in the fall of 2015 .
 Along the way, she was trained as a postpartum doula and has had the good fortune to teach prenatal breastfeeding classes, working and breastfeeding classes, and newborn care classes at a variety of locations!